District 504 Procedures

 - A grievant (parent/guardian or student) is to direct disputes over Section 504 to the principal in writing.

-- If the party is still aggrieved, the grievant may file a written complaint to the supervisor of school counseling or designee.
-The supervisor of school counseling or designee will meet with the grievant within 10 school days of receiving the written complaint.
-A grievant may forego filing a written complaint with the supervisor of school counseling or their designee and file for a due process hearing as explained below.
+- If the party is still aggrieved, the grievant may file a written complaint to the 504 Plan Program Coordinator or designee.
+The 504 Plan Program Coordinator or designee will meet with the grievant within 10 school days of receiving the written complaint.
+A grievant may forego filing a written complaint with the 504 Plan Program Coordinator or their designee and file for a due process hearing as explained below.

-- If a grievant disagrees with the outcome of the meeting with the supervisor of school counseling or designee, or wants to forego filing a written complaint with the supervisor of school counseling, the parent/guardian may file for a due process hearing before the director of student services.
+- If a grievant disagrees with the outcome of the meeting with the 504 Plan Program Coordinator or designee, or wants to forego filing a written complaint with the 504 Plan Program Coordinator, the parent/guardian may file for a due process hearing before the Executive Director of Elementary Education or the Executive Director of Secondary Education.
 A request for an impartial due process hearing shall be in writing and shall specify the grounds for the hearing.
-The request for the due process is to be filed with the supervisor of school counseling.
+The request for the due process is to be filed with the 504 Plan Program Coordinator.

-Complaints may be filed with the Supervisor of School Counseling or the Office for Civil Rights.
+Complaints may be filed with the 504 Plan Program Coordinator or the Office for Civil Rights.

 Washington County Public Schools